What Is The Organic Acids Test And When To Use It

 The Organic Acids Test (OAT) is a urine test that offers a snapshot of overall health.
 It includes over 70 markers that give us insight into intestinal health, nutrient absorption, hormonal pathways, detoxification, oxidative stress and neurotransmitter levels.

-I sometimes suggest parents order the OAT test to give us some direction as to the underlying contributors to behaviour and learning concerns, hyperactivity, movement disorders, fatigue and poor immune function.
+I sometimes suggest parents order the OAT test to give us some direction as to the underlying contributors to behaviour and learning concerns, hyperactivity, movement disorders, skin issues, fatigue and poor immune function.
 It helps us create a diet strategy.

 I caution parents against investing in the Organic Acids Test unless they are working with someone who is trained to interpret it and can help them integrate the results into a comprehensive plan.

-Do not do this test because you read about it on a forum somewhere and thought it would be a good idea.
-It’s more complicated than that.
+Do not do this test because you read about it on a forum somewhere and thought it would be a good idea - it’s more complicated than that.

 It’s important to recognize that the Organic Acids Test is not a diagnostic test – it is a screening tool, meant to help guide your process by giving insight into what might be going on in the body.